page_title_detailed

 Ultrasounds

-Breast ultrasounds take pictures of the skin and inside of the breast using sound waves.
-This test can pick up growths, infections, fluid-filled cysts, and other changes that are often not cancer.
-These changes aren’t always easy to see on mammograms.
+Breast ultrasound takes pictures of the breast using sound waves.
+This test can pick up masses, infections, fluid-filled cysts, and other changes that are often not cancer.
+These changes aren’t always easy to see on mammograms because of the overlying breast tissue.

 The most common reasons your doctor may recommend an ultrasound include:

-• If a lump can be felt in the breast, but a mammogram doesn’t pick it up
+• If a lump can be felt in the breast, but a mammogram doesn’t find it

-• To capture more images of a suspicious finding from a mammogram
+• If more images are needed for a suspicious finding on a mammogram

-• To look for changes in dense breast tissue
+• If there are changes in dense breast tissue

-• To tell the difference between solid masses, which may be cancer, and fluid-filled cysts, which are not likely to be cancer
+• If the doctor needs to check the difference between solid masses, which may be cancer, and fluid-filled cysts, which are far less likely to be cancer

 False-positive and false-negative results can also happen with ultrasound.
-In women with dense breasts, more cancers are found when a breast ultrasound is done in addition to mammography, but adding ultrasound to the screening also led to more false-positives.
-Because of this, it’s not recommended to use ultrasound alone to screen for breast cancer.
-Instead, it’s often used as a follow-up after mammogram or other tests.
+In women with dense breasts, more cancers are found when a breast ultrasound is done in addition to mammography, but adding ultrasound to the screening also can result in more false-positives.
+Because of this, it is not recommended to use ultrasound alone to screen for breast cancer.
+Instead, it is often used as a follow-up after mammogram or other tests or as supplemental screening for breast cancer.

 If you receive a positive result after a breast ultrasound, your doctor may recommend a breast biopsy to examine the cells under a microscope and test them directly.